behnazkhoshnood/Nonogram-puzzle/README.md

 - Make the raking table based on real players.

-- Add more nanogram puzzles.
+- Add more nonogram puzzles.

 - Add more easy fun games to the website.